composablesys/collabs/docs/src/advanced/events.md

 - Events should be sufficient to maintain a view of the state.
-But, it is recommended to omit info that the user can get from the Collab during the event listener (e.g., in CMap, events provide key but not value, since the listener can get the value themselves.)
+But, it is recommended to omit info that the user can get from the Collab during the event listener (e.g., in IMap, events provide key but not value, since the listener can get the value themselves.)
 - Give the previous value, if it cannot be determined otherwise (e.g. from the remaining state).
-That is useful for some views that only account for part of the state, e.g., the size of a CMap.
+That is useful for some views that only account for part of the state, e.g., the size of a IMap.
 - Don't dispatch events redundantly if there is no way to tell whether they are redundant.
-E.g., in CSet, only dispatch Add if the value went from (not present) to (present);
+E.g., in ISet, only dispatch Add if the value went from (not present) to (present);
   don't dispatch it if the value was already present.
   That is useful
-  for some views that only track part of the state, e.g., the size of a CSet.
+  for some views that only track part of the state, e.g., the size of a ISet.
 - If you making a non-reusable component for an app and don't want to bother adding individual events, you can just emit "Change" events when your state changes (e.g., on